Wilfred Arthur: Later life and legacy

-Arthur was discharged from the Permanent Air Force on 14 February 1946, and commissioned the following day as a temporary wing commander in the RAAF Reserve.
-In May he became registrar of the Koornong Free Expression School in the Melbourne suburb of Warrandyte.
+Arthur was discharged from the Air Force on 14 February 1946, and commissioned the following day as a temporary wing commander in the RAAF Reserve.
+In May, he became registrar of the Koornong Free Expression School in the Melbourne suburb of Warrandyte.
 Subsequently working for the Repatriation Department, in 1950 he joined the Australian School of Pacific Administration, and in 1961 travelled to Vietnam to establish a dairy farm at Bến Cát under the Colombo Plan.
 He was captured by the Viet Cong later that year and was not released until a ransom was paid—medical and other non-military items according to one newspaper, an Olivetti typewriter according to another.
 Arthur was reported as saying that he was subjected to long hours of political discourse by his captors, but no physical harm or threats of harm.
 He continued to work in Vietnam after this incident, and by 1966 was running a business supplying duck feathers to the American military for use in life jackets.
 A son, Haig, served in the Vietnam War with the Royal Australian Army Service Corps.
 Returning to Australia, Arthur took up residence in Darwin, Northern Territory, in 1967 and became administration manager for Geopeko, the exploration unit responsible for discovering the Ranger uranium deposit at Jabiru.
 He died in Darwin on 23 December 2000, and was interred in the Adelaide River War Cemetery.

 The Kittyhawk "Polly" that Arthur flew in his DSO-winning action of 14 April 1943 was purchased by the Australian War Memorial, Canberra, in 1992 and put on display in its Aircraft Hall.
 In 2011, the Scots College at Warwick opened the Wilf Arthur Learning Enrichment Centre, which featured a scale model of "Polly".